passcod/rfc-exception-coalesce-operator/README.md

 $result = compute() ??? $alternate->property ?? $known ?: 'fallback';
 ```

-If the succesful result of the left-hand side should be further checked, parentheses can be used to obtain the desired effect.
+If the successful result of the left-hand side should be further checked, parentheses can be used to obtain the desired effect.
 Consider these as equivalent:

 ```php